-- Organizations have different needs centered around attributes such as security, privacy, integration, flexibility, costs, and standards.
-The near future of cloud delivery models will therefore involve a combination of public (agile and cost-effective) and private (secure and self-managed) deployment, possibly delivered by multiple providers.
-This hybrid cloud approach is potentially complex.
+- Organizations have fluctuating needs centered around attributes such as security, privacy, integration, flexibility, costs, and standards.
+The near future of cloud delivery models will thus involve a combination of public (agile and cost-effective) and private (secure and self-managed) deployment, likely to be delivered by multiple providers.
+This hybrid cloud reality brings complexity.

-- An orchestration platform allows transparency and access to all cloud services through a single and central portal.
-With such an automated platform, the IT department can offer, manage, and charge-back current and future cloud services in the most efficient way.
+- A cloud orchestration platform allows transparency and access to all cloud services through a single and central portal.
+With such an automated – and increasingly AI-enabled – platform, the IT department can offer, manage, and charge back current and future cloud services in the most efficient way.

-- A Dutch distribution organization migrated its entire application landscape from an on-premise infrastructure to an off-premise, cloud-based IaaS and SaaS, all made possible by an industrialized migration factory.
+- A Dutch distribution organization migrated its entire application landscape from an on-premises infrastructure to an off-premises, cloud-based IaaS and SaaS, all made possible by an industrialized migration factory.
 It delivered significant cost savings and increased agility.

-- Transparency of what cloud services are actually being used by what business unit and for which purposes
+- Transparency of which cloud services are actually being used by which business unit and for what purposes.

-- Self-service capabilities for the business side, improving speed to market and the alignment between business and IT
+- AI-enabled and cognitive self-service capabilities for the business side, improving speed to market and the alignment between business and IT.

-- OpenStack is an open cloud platform that can diminish the dependency on specific cloud service providers
+- OpenStack is an open cloud platform that diminishes dependency on specific cloud service providers